Export data from CMS 13

 A test run validates the export package before committing to it.
 Use this to catch missing dependencies or invalid items and avoid failed imports in the destination environment.

-Click Test Run with Error Log to preview how the export will turn out before you export the content.
+Click Test Run with Error Log to preview the export result before committing.